lisamsmith100/listFul/README.md

 	I want to sign out
 	I want to change my password

-	I want to create a list
+	I want to create a list - COMPLETED
-	I want to save a list
+	I want to save a list - COMPLETED
-	I want to edit a list title
+	I want to edit a list title - COMPLETED
-	I want to delete a list
+	I want to delete a list - COMPLETED
-	I want to view all of my list titles
+	I want to view all of my list titles - COMPLETED
-	I want to view all of the items in a list
-	I want to add items to a list
+  I want to add items to a list - COMPLETED
-	I want to edit items in a list
+  I want to edit items in a list - NOT COMPLETED
-	I want to delete an item from a list
+  I want to delete an item from a list - COMPLETED
+  I want to view all of the items in a list - COMPLETED

 ### Stretch User Stories

-As a user,…	I want to be reminded of a due date for a list item I want to sort my lists
+As a user,…
+  I want to be reminded of a due date for a list item I want to sort my lists
 	I want to be reminded of a due date for a list
 	I want to add link to Google directions to a list item